-Loaded with hydrating greens, fresh herbs, healthy fats and high quality protein on a bed of wholesome grains, this green goodness bowl is your instant gateway back to balance and ease.
+Loaded with hydrating greens, fresh herbs, healthy fats and high quality protein on a bed of wholesome grains, this pesto salmon bowl is your instant gateway back to balance and ease.
 This post is sponsored by Kroger.

 Have you ever come back from a weekend of indulging (oh hi summer wedding season) and just craved all the vegetables?
 Perhaps a really simple source of protein to accompany the purity of the aforementioned veggie situation, and a healthy fat to soothe the inflammation in your gut?
 However, before you even make it to the grocery store you’ve excused yourself from the mere idea of having to prepare such a seemingly complex creation, because, after all, the weekend was exhausting enough.

 Well folks, rest assured that you’re not alone in this experience of reset and recovery.
 It’s our bodies natural way of re-balancing and finding homeostasis, and points to an efficient internal monitoring system.
 So though it may be beneficial to avoid sugar, alcohol, and refined carbohydrates for a few days that doesn’t mean our food has to be boring, bland, or labor intensive.
 Allow me to tempt you with this green goodness pesto salmon bowl.

 To combat digestive stagnation I used fresh fish (but any leaner cuts of protein would work), high fiber grains and greens, and added a number of ingredients to promote cooling + hydration within my core.
 I was also mindful to incorporate ingredients rich in antioxidants to support my body in it’s defense work against inflammation + bloat.
 This bowl is not only nourishing, but filling due to the combo of heart healthy fats and whole grains.